blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 A fast [detector](object_detectors.md) is recommended.
 CPU detectors will not perform well or won't work at all.
 If your PTZ's motor is slow, you may not be able to reliably autotrack fast moving objects or objects close to the camera.

+# Zooming

 Zooming is an experimental feature and may use significantly more CPU when tracking objects than panning/tilting only.
 It may be helpful to tweak your camera's autofocus settings if you are noticing focus problems when using zooming.

+Absolute zooming makes zoom movements separate from pan/tilt movements.
+Most PTZ cameras will support absolute zooming.

-Relative zooming makes a zoom movement concurrently with any pan/tilt movements and was tested to work with some Dahua and Amcrest PTZs.
-If zooming behavior is erratic or relative zooming is unsupported, the autotracker will fall back to absolute zooming and make zoom movements separate from pan/tilt movements.
+Relative zooming attempts to make a zoom movement concurrently with any pan/tilt movements.
+It was tested to work with some Dahua and Amcrest PTZs.
+But the ONVIF specification indicates that there no assumption about how the generic zoom range is mapped to magnification, field of view or other physical zoom dimension when using relative zooming.
+So if relative zooming behavior is erratic or just doesn't work, use absolute zooming.

 ## Usage applications